nshadov/otp-migrator/README.md

 ## How to migrate (on `Authenticator Plus` example)

-1. Export database from the app (`Authenticator Plus` supports Dropbox backup).
+1. Export database from the app (`Authenticator Plus` supports Dropbox backup.
+Filename would be `authplus.db`).
 2. Open the database in database reader (`Authenticator Plus` uses SQLite database with SQLCipher encryption - popular solution on Android.
 It could easily be opened using [SQLiteBrowser](https://sqlitebrowser.org))
 3. List OTP codes.
 I have used this SQL statement: